Deseret CWMU Antlerless Elk

 If you are a Utah resident, you can obtain a Deseret CWMU Antlerless Elk (Cow Elk) permit by applying through the public drawing.
 If you are a NON-RESIDENT, you cannot apply for a CWMU permit through the public drawing.
 To learn more about Utah's CWMU program, click HERE.

-To ensure a quality hunting experience for all public hunters, all scheduling and inquiring must be done through the Deseret CWMU Operator.
+To ensure a quality hunting experience for all public hunters, all scheduling and inquiries must be done through the Deseret CWMU Operator.
 Individual guides are NOT permitted to schedule hunts or deviate from the information provided here.

 If you draw the Deseret CWMU antlerless elk tag, the Deseret CWMU operator will contact you by mid to late July with detailed instructions on the steps we need you to take.